 Speedy and efficient handling at the point of intersection of the modes of transport is crucial.
 The graphic shows how a seamless logistics chain is created at a CT terminal

-Trimodal CT terminal with barge services
+Trimodal CT terminal

 According to our own data, our terminal facilities account for around 40% of the total handling capacity of all CT facilities in Bavaria – there is even the opportunity to increase this capacity even further!